anoopsarkar/compilers-class/decafspec.md

     MethodDecls = { MethodDecl } .
     MethodDecl  = func identifier "(" [ { identifier Type }+, ] ")" MethodType Block .

 The program must contain a declaration for a method called `main` that has no parameters.
 The return type of the method `main` can be either type `int` or `void`, however the compiler does not enforce a return statement within the `main` definition (just like ANSI C).
 Execution of a Decaf program starts at this method `main`.
 Methods defined as part of a package can have zero or more parameters and must have a return type of type `MethodType` explicitly defined.
-Even if the return type of `main` is `void` the compiler can insert a `return(0)` to get a valid exit value.
+So your `main` function which does not have an explicit return statement can either have a `ret i32 0` or `ret void` in LLVM assembly depending on the return type of the `main` function, either `int` or `void` respectively.

 ### Blocks